baby-hash/baby-hash/README.md

 - 👋 Hi, I’m @baby-hash
-- 👀 I’m interested in data analytics using python
+- 👀 I’m interested in data analytics using Python
-- 🌱 I’m currently learning data analysis using pandas and numpy, visualization using matplotlib
+- 🌱 I’m currently learning data analysis using pandas and numpy, visualization using Matplotlib and seaborn
 - 💞️ I’m looking to collaborate on data visualization and interpretation
-- 📫 How to reach me chachaviolet8@gmail.com
+- 📫 How to reach me: chachaviolet8@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I am a biologist looking to learn and have fun in data analytics